 This longtime Southern favorite is native from the Himalayas to eastern Asia.
-It's a sturdy, leafy, warm-weather plant that grows quickly to 23 ft. tall, 1 ft. wide.
-Leaves are broadly oval, pointed, and deeply toothed, reaching about 5 in. long.
+It's a sturdy, leafy, warm-weather plant that grows quickly to 23 feet tall, 1 feet wide.
+Leaves are broadly oval, pointed, and deeply toothed, reaching about 5 inches long.
 The kinds most commonly seen have bronzy or purple leaves resembling those of purple-foliaged forms of basil (Ocimum basilicum).
 Extremely easy to grow.
 Self-sows freely, winding up in all sorts of unlikely places.
-Tiny white flowers appear in spikes to 6 in. long; seedheads of dead plants are prominent in winter.
+Tiny white flowers appear in spikes to 6 inches long; seedheads of dead plants are prominent in winter.

 Perilla makes an attractive addition to summer borders, and various parts of the plant are also edible.
 Use leaves as a vegetable or flavoring (they taste something like mint, something like cinnamon); fry the long, thin clusters of flower buds in tempura batter, and serve as a vegetable.
 In Asia, the seeds are pressed for edible oil.
 Plants marketed as 'Magilla' perilla are, in fact, coleus (Solenostemon).